How Much Does It Cost to Build a Website for a Small Business

 Component What It Includes Typical Cost Range

-Custom Website Design Fully tailored layouts, brand-specific visuals, unique page structures $2,000 – $10,000+ depending on depth
+Custom Website Design Fully tailored layouts, brand-specific visuals, unique page structures AED 7,000 – 55,000+ depending on depth

-UI Design Phase Visual elements (fonts, colors, spacing, imagery) + design system creation $500 – $3,000 for small business sites
+UI Design Phase Visual elements (fonts, colors, spacing, imagery) + design system creation AED 1,800 – 11,000 for small business sites

-UX Design Phase Wireframes, page flow, navigation logic, conversion paths $500 – $4,000 depending on complexity
+UX Design Phase Wireframes, page flow, navigation logic, conversion paths AED 1,800 – 14,700 depending on complexity

-Front-End Development Turning designs into interactive layouts, animations, browser optimization $1,000 – $7,500 depending on pages and features
+Front-End Development Turning designs into interactive layouts, animations, browser optimization AED 3,700 – 27,500 depending on pages and features

-Responsive & Mobile-First Design Mobile layouts, responsive grids, device optimization Usually included, but $300 – $2,000 for refinement
+Responsive & Mobile-First Design Mobile layouts, responsive grids, device optimization Usually included, but AED 1,100 – 7,300 for refinement

-Low-Level Customization Basic edits inside a template (colors, fonts, small layout tweaks) $150 – $800
+Low-Level Customization Basic edits inside a template (colors, fonts, small layout tweaks) AED 550 – 2,900

 Small Business Website Cost Breakdown

 When budgeting a website for a small business, costs vary widely depending on scope, features, and complexity.
-Below is a breakdown of typical budgets — from basic to advanced — and how industry or business type can shift expectations.
+Below is a breakdown of typical budgets, from basic to advanced, and how industry or business type can shift expectations in the UAE and Dubai market.

 Basic small business website cost

-A minimal site — using a simple template, limited pages, and probably a website builder or basic CMS setup — remains the most affordable path.
-According to recent data, an informational non-ecommerce website built using DIY tools or minimal design can cost between US$0 and US$450 if you manage the build yourself.
+A minimal site, using a simple template, limited pages, and a website builder or basic CMS, remains the most affordable path.
+According to recent data, an informational non-ecommerce website built with DIY tools or minimal design can cost between AED 0 and AED 1,800 if you manage the build yourself.

-Hosting and domain expenses then add minimal ongoing cost.
-Many small business owners start here when the budget is tight and functional needs are basic: a few pages, contact information, and basic branding.
+Hosting and domain expenses then add a minimal ongoing cost.
+Many small business owners in the UAE start here when budgets are tight and functional needs are basic: a few pages, contact information, and simple branding.

 Example of pricing for a basic small business website